Multiple Cisco Products Unauthenticated Remote Code Execution in Erlang/OTP SSH Server: April 2025

 -

-Cisco is investigating its product lines which include Erlang/OTP to determine which products may be affected by this vulnerability.
-As the investigation progresses, Cisco will update this advisory with information about affected products.
+Cisco has investigated its product lines that include Erlang/OTP to determine which products may be affected by this vulnerability.

 The Vulnerable Products section includes Cisco bug IDs for each affected product.
 The bugs are accessible through the Cisco Bug Search Tool and contain additional platform-specific information, including workarounds (if available) and fixed software releases.

 The following table lists Cisco products that are affected by the vulnerability that is described in this advisory.
 If a future release date is indicated for software, the date provided represents an estimate based on all information known to Cisco as of the Last Updated date at the top of the advisory.
 Availability dates are subject to change based on a number of factors, including satisfactory testing results and delivery of other priority features and fixes.
-If no version or date is listed for an affected component (indicated by a blank field and/or an advisory designation of Interim), Cisco is continuing to evaluate the fix and will update the advisory as additional information becomes available.
-After the advisory is marked Final, customers should refer to the associated Cisco bug(s) for further details.
+Customers should refer to the associated Cisco bug(s) for further details.

 Cisco Product |